-Kawhi Leonard Reportedly Wants to Be Traded by Spurs
+Kawhi Leonard Reportedly Wants to Be Traded by Spurs; Multiple Teams Linked

 L.A. boasts some talented, young players, including Brandon Ingram, Kyle Kuzma and Lonzo Ball as well as pending restricted free agent Julius Randle.

-The Lakers also own the No. 25 overall pick in the June 21 draft and their own first-round pick in 2019.
+The Lakers also own the No. 25 overall pick in this year's draft and their own first-round pick in 2019.

 Leonard's status could also impact the free-agent decision of LeBron James since the latter is rumored to have the Lakers on the short list of teams he would consider joining.